DICKERSON-GREEN THEOLOGICAL SEMINARY

 Dr. Hembree has developed a pastoral counseling method and practice for African American men, drawing upon the spiritual resources and teachings of the

-You are the Jewel in the Stone: A Narrative Resource for the Theological Exploration Vocation (2004).
+Yoruba people of Nigeria, West Africa.
+Dr. Hembree is the co-author of You are the Jewel in the Stone: A Narrative Resource for the Theological Exploration Vocation (2004).
 Dr. Hembree is a member of the American Academy of Religion, the Society for the Study of Black Religion, the American Psychological

 Association, and has served as Co-Chair of the Society for Pastoral Theology.
 In his leadership roles throughout is academic career, Dr. Hembree has also served on the following committees: